 Environmentally Friendly Resorts in Vava’u

 The last thing we want to do when visiting stunning destinations is to leave a negative environmental impact.
-The islands of Vava’u are mostly pristine and surrounded by crystal clear waters.
+The islands of Vava’u are mostly pristine and surrounded by crystal-clear waters.
 Do your bit to help keep it that way by supporting the resorts and accommodations in Vava’u with an eco-friendly ethos.
-There is a limited number of resorts offering eco-friendly stays on beautiful islands, which we list in the best eco-resorts in Vava’u listings below.
-While you’re here, you might also be interested in The Complete Guide to Vava’u and the 31 Ways to Travel More Sustainably in Tonga.
+There is a limited number of resorts offering eco-friendly stays on beautiful islands, which we list as the best eco-resorts in Vava’u below.

 Note that Tonga is an ever-evolving country, especially when it comes to accommodation.
 With that in mind, some of the services accommodations provide are known to change without notice.
 If there is any information needing an update in the listings below, feel free to reach out!